StratusGrid/terraform-aws-multiaccount-pipeline/README.md

 [StratusGrid/terraform-aws-multiaccount-pipeline](https://github.com/StratusGrid/terraform-aws-multiaccount-pipeline)

-Terraform module to create a CICD pipeline for Terraform which can execute from a Production or CICD account across multiple sub-accounts which each contain a specific environment.
+### Terraform module to create a CICD pipeline for Terraform which can execute from a Production or CICD account across multiple sub-accounts which each contain a specific environment.

+---

+## Cross-Account Role Assumption
+In order for the CodePipeline's CodeBuild stages to properly function in each account/environment, an IAM role must be created in each account which the CodeBuilds can assume.
+Thus, you should create an IAM role in each account with the same name and restricted ADMIN rights, establish trust relationships to allow the CICD account to assume that role, and then provide the CodeBuild execution roles with STS Assume role rights for that role.
+This role's name is defined in the "cb_iam_role" parameter.

 ---